 1. M&A Focus, consistency, and professionalism

-In our experience, companies are more successful at their mergers and acquisitions when they apply the same focus, consistency, and professionalism to it as they do to other critical disciplines.1 This requires building four often-neglected institutional capabilities: engaging in M&A thematically, managing your reputation as an acquirer, confirming the strategic vision, and managing synergy targets across the M&A life cycle.
+In our experience, companies are more successful at their mergers and acquisitions when they apply the same focus, consistency, and professionalism to it as they do to other critical disciplines.1 This requires building four often-neglected institutional capabilities: engaging in mergers and acquisitions thematically, managing your reputation as an acquirer, confirming the strategic vision, and managing synergy targets across the M&A life cycle.
 The ability to approach M&A in this way elevates it from a tactical necessity focused on risk management to a strategic capability delivering a competitive advantage that others will struggle to replicate.

 2. Engage in mergers and acquisitions thematically

 At many companies, strategy provides only vague direction on where and where not to use M&A—and an unspecific idea of the expected source of value creation.
 We often find companies using M&A indiscriminately to purchase growth or an asset, without a thorough understanding of how to create value in a deal relative to others, a so-called “best owner” mind-set.
 Rarely is there an explicit link to organic investments or the business cases for broader growth initiatives, such as developing new products or building a sales force to deliver an acquired product.
 As a result, companies waste time and resources on targets that are ultimately unsuccessful and end up juggling a broad set of unfocused deals.

 Successful companies instead develop a pipeline of potential acquisitions around two or three explicit M&A themes.
 These themes are effectively business plans that utilize both M&A and organic investments to meet a specific objective while explicitly considering an organization’s capabilities and its characteristics as the best owner of a business.
 Priority themes are those where the company needs M&A to deliver its strategy and have the ability to add value to targets; they are also highly detailed, and their effect is measurable in market share, customer segment, or product-development goals.